BIOANATOMY AND BIOMECHANICS

 Vascular supply of the forehead.
 The medial forehead is mainly supplied by the supratrochlear and supraorbital plexi, whereas the lateral forehead is supplied by branches from the superficial temporal system.
 There is a wide anastomosis of the arterial supply of the forehead

 The sensory innervation of the forehead parallels that of the vascular supply, with rich innervation from the supratrochlear and supraorbital nerves.
 The nerves run just above the frontalis until they are midway up the forehead, at which point their branches ascend to a more superficial level (Fig. 12.3).
 Transection of the main nerve branches may lead to temporary or permanent anesthesia and may also result in piercing postoperative pain and long-standing neuralgia.
 Motor innervation of the forehead comes from the frontal branch of the temporal nerve.
 This nerve lies deep and lateral on the forehead, running in the muscular fascia.
-Injury to this nerve, which ...
+Injury to this nerve, which is far more ...